SkygearIO/features/features/64-chat-offline-cache/api.md

 ### Expected UI Display / Common Use Case

 Client App is expected to keep a single list of messages for display in table.
-And they are required to keep track to the newest and oldest fetched messages to determine when to fetch result from server.
+And user scroll beyond the list, they would need to call API to fetch messages.

 Client App should replace old message with new message if the same message id is found.

 Deleted messages are also returned in fetch API, with empty content and marked as deleted.
 This is to keep the whole message list complete.
-Client App is expected to skip these messages in UI display.
+Client App may or may not skip these messages in UI display.

 The conversation view controller in UI Kit would use the cached version of chat API.
 Thus, developer should be able to use this new feature easily.